 Mind you, it’s not just me.
-Back when Robin Williams was “Mork from Ork,” he named his first comedy album, “The Throbbing Python of Love.”
+Back when Robin Williams was “Mork from Ork,” he named his second comedy album, “The Throbbing Python of Love.”
 He opened his act by saying, “First I’d like to show you something that I’m really proud of… The first 3 rows better move back though…”

 Even a wordsmith like the late Warren Zevon wasn’t above dropping a dick joke into his lyrics.
 Here’s a verse from “Lord Byron’s Luggage,” a song that otherwise had nothing to do with the old trouser snake:

 “I had a little friend named Mr. Johnson